[UPDATED OCTOBER 5, 2021]

 In accordance with the section 340B of the PHS Act, HRSA is required to collect information from manufacturers to verify the accuracy of 340B ceiling prices, and then make ceiling prices available to covered entities.
 To this end, HRSA developed the new secure pricing component of the Office of Pharmacy Affairs Information System (OPAIS), which provides covered entity and manufacturer authorized users with access to 340B ceiling prices.

-The purpose of this paper, prepared by Apexus, the 340B Prime Vendor, is to provide an overview of the CMP Final Rule and the pricing component of the 340B OPAIS.
+The purpose of this article, prepared by Apexus, the 340B Prime Vendor, is to provide an overview of the CMP Final Rule and the pricing component of the 340B OPAIS.
 In addition, we share best practices on how to achieve compliance and operational efficiencies.

-What is the HRSA 340B Prime Vendor?
+What Is the HRSA 340B Prime Vendor?

 Apexus serves as the Prime Vendor for the 340B Drug Pricing Program.
 As the 340B Prime Vendor, Apexus manages program distribution and serves as a partner to all 340B stakeholders in improving the 340B Program’s overall integrity.
 The Prime Vendor also provides education and compliance tools to 340B stakeholders.
 Additional information about the Prime Vendor Program is available at 340Bpvp.com.